Fingerprinting "Project Spartan", Microsoft's new browser

 Windows 8.1

-On Linux, the Flash plugin directly asks the system to retrieve the information regarding the current platform.
-For Windows, I haven’t had the opportunity to find out where this value comes from: is it somehow hardcoded in the plugin during its installation?
+to find out where this value comes from: is it somehow hardcoded in the plugin during its installation?
 Does it ask the system for this value?
-Either way, it seems that the plugin has not been updated yet to return Windows 10.

 WebGL

-• WebGL vendor: Microsoft
+- WebGL vendor:

-• WebGL renderer: Microsoft Basic Render Driver
+Microsoft Basic Render Driver

 These values may be due to the fact that I’m running Windows 10 in a virtual machine but they can also be observed with IE11.